ryuma04/ryuma04/README.md

 ## 🧠 About Me
 -  Just a student who thought this field would be “fun”
--  I build things that work… eventually
+-  Building things that work… eventually
 -  Exploring AI & ML… in hopes of making smarter decisions than before

 ---